Shopping for Cheap Name Brand Clothes

 Any other type of used clothing is what I would consider sanitary or safe and worth the less than retail price tag.

-And, hey you don’t always have to shop pre-owned to find great deals!
-There are retailers that sell new items at deeply discounted prices.
+You don’t always have to shop pre-owned to find great deals!
+There ARE retailers that sell new items at deeply discounted prices.

-5 Places I Find Name Brand Clothing for Cheap
+4 Places I Find Name Brand Clothes for Cheap

 Trendy and cheap clothing can be found at local thrift shops/consignment stores and places like Goodwill or The Salvation Army.
 You never know exactly what clothing you will find at these places, so expect to spend a little time searching for hidden treasures.

 Thrift shops are often hit and miss, but before you do any clothing shopping at a retail store it’s worth stopping by a thrift store.